esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 objectives:
 - "Make use of Galaxy Collections for a tidy analysis"
 - "Generate interactive reports to summarise QC information from a collection of files with MultiQC"
+- "Use a splice-aware aligner to map RNAseq data to a reference"
 keypoints:
 - "PLEASE EDIT ME"
 ---